fufex00/QR_covid_reader/README.md

 ## Description

-Simple aplication to read the Costa Rican QR code certification for the covid vaccine.
+Simple react native aplication to read the Costa Rican QR code certification for the covid vaccine.

 ## Getting Started
-Aplication made with react native and expo cli
+Aplication made with react native and expo cli.
 Backend was made with node js and is hosted on heroku.

 ### Dependencies